petrowsky/filemaker.tmbundle/README.md

 # TextMate Bundle for FileMaker
-#### Revision: 3/13/11

 # Introduction #

+Provides syntax highlighting, code snippets, quick documentation reference and robust code generating commands.
+You can even interact directly with FileMaker's clipboard from within this bundle.

-This is my ongoing enhancement of the FileMaker bundle posted by Matt Petrowsky.
+This project was forked from a simpler version by Matt Petrowsky.
 His bundle was a simplification of the original bundle by Charles Ross.
-This version mostly adds to the commands.
+My version mostly adds to the commands.

 For more information, please see the help file.
 You can access that in the bundle menu or in the support folder.